superfaceai/station/README.md

 ```

 This is important mainly in case of testing with live traffic when new recordings are stored and compared with old ones for each test that you run.
 For example if you want to record new traffic just for slack provider in profile `chat/messages`, you don’t want to record new traffic also for other providers in this profile.

-This gets problematic as you want to replace the new recording with old one and you did not specify exactly which recordings you want to replace.

 ### **Testing library DEBUG**